cameronroudebush/sprout/docs/developer/configuration.md

     stuckTransactionTime: 0 3 * * *
     # How many occurrences of similar transactions counts as a subscription.
     subscriptionCount: 3

+# Settings specific to holdings
+holding:
+    # If we should clean-up holdings from the database as we no longer find them on the provider.
+Warning, this will remove all history for these holdings if set to true.
+    cleanupRemovedHoldings: false
 ```

 ## Environment Variables